valentin-17/epf/README.md

 Outlier filtering is done using a hampel filter [[3]](./references/refs.md) with window size = 72 hours and a threshold of 3 standard deviations.
 Note that we cant use log transformation since there could be zero and negative values for which the log is not defined.
+All timeseries are also deseasonalized using stl decomposition as RNNs perform weaker when trying to learn seasonal patterns [[7]](./references/refs.md).
 After normalization the resulting distributions of the features are shown in the following plot:

 ![Feature Distributions](./reports/figures/feature_distributions.png)